unoptimal/magnus-journey/README.md

 Ideally, I wanted each section to have more data points and somehow work-in the context of where each section is relative to his overall rating graph (perhaps a mini-map or something to that effect).

 I also wanted to explore how his career arc compared to his peers and the average chess player.
 Ambitiously I wanted to add a feature that would let the user input their own FIDE ID and see how it compares as well.
 (This exists on some chess websites already, but I still think it would be a cool thing to add.)

+Oh!
+It's also not mobile-friendly or responsive at all.